 On May 21, 2019, Maryland joined a lawsuit filed in the Southern District of New York and moved for a preliminary injunction to prevent the rule from going into effect as scheduled on July 22, 2019.
 After negotiation, HHS agreed to delay the effective date and implementation of the rule until November 22, 2019.
 After briefing and argument on our motion for summary judgment, the district court entered an order on November 6, 2019 vacating the rule in its entirety without geographical limitation.
 HHS appealed the decision to the Second Circuit Court of Appeals.
-The appeal was fully briefed as of August 31, 2020.
+On February 5, 2021, the Second Circuit granted a motion to adjourn oral argument and hold the appeal in abeyance while the new administration reviewed the rule; it remains in abeyance as of the publication of this report.